 Subscribe to get full access to this operation and the extensive Foot Surgery Atlas.

-A relatively new technique which reduces the post-operative pain ,swelling and scarring resulting from debridement of the 1st Metatarso-phalangeal joint in Hallux Rigidus.
-Despite these early (significant) advantages significant evidence is lacking on any longer term advantage in terms of the outcome of debriding Hallux Rigidus.
+A relatively new technique which reduces the post-operative pain ,swelling and visible scarring resulting from debridement of the 1st metatarso-phalangeal joint.
+Despite these early advantages significant evidence is lacking on any longer term advantage in terms of the outcome of debriding a Hallux Rigidus.